-Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 There is a mains supply of water.
-The kitchen has a stainless steel sink unit.
-In the roof void there is a plastic insulated cold water storage tank.
-The bathroom has a three piece white suite with an electric shower fitted over the bath.
-One of the bedrooms has a wash hand basin.
+There are stainless steel sink units in the kitchen and rear bedroom.
+The cold water storage tank is likely to be in a cupboard in the attic store room but this was secured and was not inspected.
+The cloakroom has a white w.c. and wash hand basin with the bathroom having a dated three piece white suite with an electric shower fitted over the bath.

 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-There is partial electric night storage heating within the property with electric radiators and a heated towel rail.

-Hot water is heated by means of electric immersion heaters.
-There is a thermal store in the external store.
+There are some old electric panel radiators within the property.
+Hot water is heated by means of an electric immersion heater.
+There is a hot water storage tank in the rear cupboard at ground floor level.